slashingweapon/as-perod/Zone of Truth, Greater.md

 **Saving Throw:** Will negates
 **Spell Resistance:** Yes

-This spell works the same as the standard //Zone of Truth//, except for the wider area and higher save DC.
+This spell works the same as the standard *Zone of Truth*, except for the wider area and higher save DC.